Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Results

-Although \gls{mape} may be high for long-horizon probabilistic forecasts, \cref{fig:forecastcount} demonstrates the potential of estimating future aggressive behavior onset counts using only the history of past onsets.
-Notably, the median of the probabilistic forecast closely follows the true aggressive behavior counting process.
-Additionally, the upper bound of the 90\% credible interval for the \gls{hwk2exp} model is significantly higher than its lower bound, in contrast to the \gls{nhpp}.
-This discrepancy may be attributed to the branching factor, or infectivity, of the \gls{hwk2exp} being in the critical (\(\approx 1\)) or above-critical (\(>1\)) regime \cite{hardiman2013critical}, which leads to a nonzero probability of an infinite number of triggered onsets, otherwise stated as an explosion.
-In the next section, we further discuss the branching factor of the \gls{hwk2exp} and \gls{hwkpl}.
+Although \gls{mape} can be high for long-horizon probabilistic forecasts, \cref{fig:forecastcount} demonstrates the potential of estimating future onset counts from past onsets alone: the median forecast closely tracks the true counting process.
+The 90\% credible interval for the \gls{hwkexp} is notably asymmetric compared to the \gls{hpp}, likely reflecting the branching factor being near the critical regime ($\approx 1$) \cite{hardiman2013critical}, where values exceeding 1 yield nonzero probability of explosion.
+We discuss the branching factors of the \gls{hwk2exp} and \gls{hwkpl} in the later sections.

-A corresponding analysis using the \gls{rocauc} \cite{narkhede2018understanding}, instead of the \gls{mape}, is provided in the Supplementary ``Classification Performance of TPPs'' and Supplementary Table S6.
-Rather than estimating the number of onsets occurring within a randomly sampled window of size $\Delta t$, we predict the probability of at least one onset occurring in the window using \cref{eqn:condcdf}.
-The ground truth label is 1 if any onsets occur within the window and 0 otherwise (Supplementary Fig. S12).
-The \gls{hwk2exp} achieves \gls{rocauc} values of 0.85, 0.82, 0.80, 0.79, 0.78, and 0.77 at 1, 5, 10, 15, 20, or 25 minute time windows.
-In contrast, the \gls{hpp} hovers around 0.50 for all windows, equivalent to randomly guessing if an aggressive episode will occur.